Spoiler Alert: There is NO such thing as a Magic Box

 In maintaining a healthy and adaptable business, one helpful tip is to examine situations through different lenses.
 For example, let’s take the meaning of a single word.

-Here’s what happens when we look at our business through three definitions of the word present:
+Here’s what happens when we look at our business through three definitions of the term present:

 A gift for the business.
 I like that.
 In fact, the business needs that right now.
 The solution to everything that is wrong has arrived!